Skip to Content

 Snowblower Won’t Start No Spark – Test & fix in minutes

 Snowblowers have a tough life, or do they?
 When you think about it, they spend more than half the year sitting idle, and that’s often the root cause of no spark.
-I’m a mechanic, and snowblower no spark is one of the more common complaints I hear; for most, the fix is simple.
+I’m a mechanic, and snowblower no-spark is a common complaint; for most, the fix is simple.

-The most common cause of a snowblower without a spark is a fouled spark plug.
+A fouled spark plug is the most common cause of a snowblower without a spark.
 Cleaning and gapping or replacing the spark plug will fix the problem.
 Other likely causes of snowblower no spark include:

 • Faulty control switch (on/off switch)